kristopolous/vimbuild/README.md

     ./install.sh

+This will download the freshest vim and install it strictly in your $HOME/bin directory.
+Your distribution's vim won't be touched at all.
+This is a non-clobbering pollution free method

-orrrr if you have everything built and you think everything is good.
+orr if you have everything built and you think everything is good.

     ./easyinstall.sh